DCX MMXVI World Tour

 The DCX MMXVI World Tour was the fifth headlining concert tour from American country music trio Dixie Chicks.
 It started on April 16, 2016, in Antwerp, Belgium and finished on April 18, 2017, in London, Ontario, Canada.
-This tour is the first time in ten years the band has toured the United States and Australia as a headlining act.
-It is the first time the band will perform in New Zealand.
+The tour was the first time in ten years the band had toured the United States and Australia as a headlining act.
+It was the first time the band performed in New Zealand.
 For the shows in 2017, the tour was renamed the DCX MMXVII World Tour.
-The was the last tour where they went by the Dixie Chicks.
+This was the last tour where they were known as the Dixie Chicks.

 The sound of the show is more guitar and rock and roll driven than earlier shows, with re-worked Dixie Chicks classics and several covers by Patty Griffin, Lana Del Rey, Beyoncé, and Bob Dylan.
 Through large video projections several political and empowering messages are spread.

 Background

 In June 2015, the group announced that they would tour Europe in April 2016, additional dates were announced in August.
 North American dates were announced in November 2015.
 Due to demand additional North American dates were announced on May 2, 2016.
 The Oceania leg was announced in October 2016.